jjg/jsfs/docs/directories.md

 Then let's say we try to `POST` a new file to `/foo/baz`:

-`curl --header "x-access-key: jjg"  --header "Content-Type: application/json" --request POST --data 'l33t haxor haxored you!' http://localhost:7302/foo/baz`:
+`curl --request POST --data 'l33t haxor haxored you!' http://localhost:7302/foo/baz`:

 What does the server do?